 The main interest of this paradigm is to enable the construction of processing pipelines that exploit as building blocks efficient implementations of “low-level” linear operators.

 LazyLinearOperators are complementary to other “lazy” objects such as LazyTensors in Kheops, or the ones of lazyarray, and WeldNumpy libraries, which, to the best of our knowledge, primarily provide compact descriptions of arrays which entries can be evaluated efficiently on the fly.

-For more information and a demo about the LazyLinearOp class, a jupyter notebook is available here (also the notebook archive as .ipynb is provided here).
+For more information and a demo about the LazyLinearOp class, a jupyter notebook is available here.

 The principle of this optimization is to simplify the butterfly matrix product to sums of diagonal matrix multiplications (likewise for the bit-reversal permutation).